Milan fashion opts for light, timeless and wearable

 MILAN Designers at Milan Fashion Week delivered lightweight and flowing dresses for the thrifty woman seeking a timeless look that will last more than a season in the age of austerity.

-Sheer dresses in pastel colors dominated the 2013 spring/summer shows, which ended on Tuesday with a call for restraint on the catwalk from designer Giorgio Armani.
+Sheer dresses in pastel colours dominated the 2013 spring/summer shows, which ended on Tuesday with a call for restraint on the catwalk from designer Giorgio Armani.

 "Our work as designers is to suggest what people wear.
 What's the point of showing 30 pieces that don't go into the stores?"
 Armani asked reporters.